 Do not visit the overpriced Nahargarh Fort wax museum.
 It tries to replicate Madame Tussad experience but most visitors have reported it as a rip-off.
 It is a private venture with the space being leased out by the government.

 Instagram is full of pictures with people walking on the ramparts of Nahargarh Fort.
 Please note that it is not safe to do so.
-The ramparts are very old and are damaged in some sections which haven’t been repaired in a long time.
+The construction of rampart is old and it damaged in some sections which haven’t been repaired in a long time.
 There have been cases of tourists falling off leading to death.
 For your safety it is important not to climb or walk over it; losing balance means a free fall of a few hundred feet!
 A few comments & likes on Instgram is not worth the pain!